 Applications must meet the applicable underwriting standards in QAP Section VI.
 Properties must be designed and constructed in accordance with Exhibit A and applicable federal and state requirements for accessibility by persons with disabilities, including the Americans with Disabilities Act (42 U.S.C. § 12101 etseq.) and Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794).

 1. PRE-APPLICATION REQUIREMENTS

 For 9% LIHTC applications, a minimum of one (1) representative of each Applicant must attend ADOH's 2024-2025 QAP Application Workshop.
-One workshop will be held before each 9% LIHTC application round.

 2. QUALIFIED CONTRACT